ShayHill/vim9-limelight/README.md

 If you are using vim9script, you can copy and paste the last code block into your vimrc.
 You'll have a simple statusline that performs the neat trick of brightening up when you have splits open.
 Once you understand how it works, you can build something more elaborate, changing highlight groups as many times as you like to make every element three unique (one per state) colors if you wish.

-I've provided the 7 new highlight groups for convenience, but you can use `g:FPHiSelect` to select from any highlight group you desire or create.
+I've provided the 7 new highlight groups for convenience, but you can use `g:LimelightHiSelect` to select from any highlight group you desire or create.

 `:hi<CR>` to see what's already defined.